MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 - Dynamics 365 Field Service
 - Dynamics 365 Project Operations

 For more information about Dynamics 365 licensing, see [Dynamics 365 license transition guide](/dynamics365/get-started/license-transition).
-For more information about Copilot data security and privacy see, [FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform](/dynamics365/faqs-copilot-data-security-privacy).
+For more information about Copilot data security and privacy, see [FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform](/dynamics365/faqs-copilot-data-security-privacy).

 > [!Note]
 > For standalone Power Apps, these features continue to be in public preview and customers can opt-in to these features from the Power Platform admin center.